 shardIndex.
 And we will address handling these within the

-testdroid.properties -config file (available for editing by system administrator).
+testdroid.properties -config file (available for editing by a system administrator).

 The test runner supports splitting a single test suite into multiple shards, so you can easily run tests belonging to the same shard together as a group, under the same instrumentation instance.
 Each shard is identified by an index number.
 When running tests, use the